hilton/hilton.github.com/blog/_posts/2021-09-07-whiteboards.md

 Despite whiteboards’ usefulness, many teams have a single shared whiteboard.
 Just one.
 If your team only has one whiteboard then they can only have one high-bandwidth conversation at a time.
-Unless you exclusive use team programming, this unnecessarily constrains communication.
+Unless you exclusively use team programming, this unnecessarily constrains communication.

-Centralised discussion belongs old-fashioned school classrooms and meetings, not for software development teams.
+Centralised discussion belongs to old-fashioned school classrooms and meetings, not to software development teams.
 Treating a whiteboard marker like a software development team’s talking stick annoys programmers as much a version control system that locks files on check-out.
 (Yes, that used to happen, and
 [frequently ended badly](https://en.wikipedia.org/wiki/Microsoft_Visual_SourceSafe#Criticism).)